*This article was published initially in January 2021 and updated in April 2021 with better photos. The recipe remained unchanged.

 - 120 g powdered sugar sieved

 - Preheat the oven at 180°C and line up with parchment paper 2×18 c round cake pans;

 - Put all dry ingredients in a large bowl and combine well;

 - In another bowl, whisk together all wet ingredients;

-- Pour the wet ingredients over the dry ingredients and combine well with a spatula; mix gently until there are no big white spots left;
+- Pour the wet ingredients over the dry ingredients and combine well with an balloon whisk; mix gently until there are no big white spots left;

 - Add grated carrot and stir gently;

 - Pour the dough in the cake pans and bake for about 40 minutes; when the cakes are bakes, remove from the oven and let them cool on a kitchen rack;

 - Put the vegan butter in a bowl and mix until fluffy and creamy;